Visit Greece in Fall

 - Attend fall festivals and cultural events

-- Experience the dramatic beauty of Greece in fall
+- Experience the dramatic beauty of Greece in the fall

 - Enjoy fall foods like truffles and wild mushrooms